College will reopen to students in August

 July 10, 2020

 PINEVILLE, La.
-(LCNews)– Louisiana College President Dr. Rick Brewer has announced fall semester plans, outlining the overarching measures LC is executing to mitigate the spread of COVID-19.
+(LCUNews)– Louisiana Christian University President Dr. Rick Brewer has announced fall semester plans, outlining the overarching measures LCU is executing to mitigate the spread of COVID-19.

-“LC will begin welcoming our incoming freshmen Aug.
+“LCU will begin weLCUoming our incoming freshmen Aug.
 12, and other students will return the rest of the week,” Brewer said.

 Classes will begin Aug.
 17.